toofarm/shanecom/_content/posts/making-this-very-website.md

 I've worked with WordPress many times , and for that reason I originally chose WordPress as my project's CMS.
 Despite pitching several clients on the idea, I had never gotten the chance to build an entirely headless WordPress site, and I decided my portfolio would be a perfect opportunity to try this technique.

 Since the advent of [WordPress's REST API](https://developer.wordpress.org/rest-api/), it's been possible to use WordPress as a headless, standalone CMS.
-Though I appreciate WordPress's efforts to make their platform work with the contemporary web ecosystem, I nonetheless found WordPress a difficult choice for a headless CMS platform.
+Though I appreciate WordPress's efforts to make their platform work with the contemporary web ecosystem, I nonetheless found WordPress a difficult choice for a headless project.

 WordPress certainly has a REST API, but that API doesn't come completely built out, and instead relies on the end user to build custom endpoints and functionality for many common use cases.
 For instance, retrieving the 'Front page' of your WordPress site from the REST API requires hand-coding a custom endpoint.
-Same goes for custom post types and content fields; if you plan on extending WordPress at all in the course of development, you're essentially signing yourself up to hand-code your on REST API.
+Same goes for custom post types and content fields; if you plan on extending WordPress at all in the course of development, you're essentially signing yourself up to hand-code your own REST API.

 It also became clear while working through my WordPress build that the platform simply wasn't set up to cater to my needs.
 My project required a small number of custom content types, and a simplified API that would allow me to retrieve them on the frontend.
 WordPress was both underdeveloped, in that its REST API required extensive customization in order to meet my needs, and overdeveloped, in that it came packaged with a content taxonomy much more robust than my project called for.

-After a week's worth of development work on the WordPress version of my website, I decided to opt for a CMS that was intended for use in a headless environment.
+After a week's worth of development work on the WordPress version of my website, I decided to opt for a CMS that was designed for use in a headless environment.

 ## Forestry

 I've built projects using [Strapi](https://strapi.io/) as a headless CMS, and though I enjoyed that process, for my portfolio site refactor, I went with a platform that has an even lower development overhead — [Forestry.io](https://forestry.io/).

 Forestry's big selling point is that it allows you to use a Git repository as both the frontend and database layer of your CMS.
-After creating content in the Forestry admin panel, Forestry will push that content up to a GitHub repo, where you can easily employ a frontend framework to build out the presentation layer of your application.
+After creating content in the Forestry admin panel, Forestry will push that content up to a GitHub repo, where you can easily employ a frontend framework to integrate that content with the presentation layer of your application.

 I elected to store my site content in markdown, through Forestry also allows you export it in a couple other formats, including JSON.

-Unlike WordPress, where creating custom content types and properties demands significant dev work, Forestry allows the user to specify their content types and fields from scratch.
-This was perfect for my project, which demanded a small, custom content taxonomy, over whose properties I had direct control.
+Unlike WordPress, where creating custom content types and properties demands significant dev work, Forestry assumes that the user will specify their content types and fields from scratch.
+This was perfect for my project, which demanded a small, custom content taxonomy, over whose properties I had absolute control.

-I'd be hesitant to use Forestry for a larger project with multiple users (though that hasn't stopped some [rather large companies](https://forestry.io/showcase/)), but for my small, personal project, I found it ideal.
+I'd be hesitant to use Forestry for a larger project with multiple users (though that hasn't stopped some [rather large companies](https://forestry.io/showcase/)) because of hesitations about its feature set and deployment pipeline.
+However, for my small, personal project, I found it ideal.

 ## A new dawn

 Discounting the week of fruitless work on the WordPress version of my updated portfolio, it took only a week to put this website together.
+I wound up using a Forestry-GitHub-Next.js (FoGiNx?) stack, which remains lightweight and allows for rapid deployments.

-In addition to serving as an online hub for my work, this website has the added benefit of being fun to develop on.
+In addition to serving as an online hub for my work, this website has the added benefit of being fun to develop.
 I couldn't be happier with the results and I hope you fun taking a look around.